zeruhur/so1um-enhanced/so1um-redux-1.0.md

 ## Create your hero.

 Roll 3d6 once each for **Body** (*physical prowess & health*), **Mind** (*mental capacity & intelligence*), **Spirit** (*spunk & willpower*).
-Even number are equal to one, sum them up.
+Even numbers are equal to 1, odds are equal to 0, sum them up.
 If you score zero, the stat equals 1.
 For Hit Points roll 2d6, count the evens and add this to Body score.
 Heroes begin with one cliché, roll 2d6 and gain another one cliché for each even number rolled.

 # Flesh out a background.
-If you wish, determine a past, looks, quirks, etc.
+When playing alone, it can be helpful to start with the story to define your character's background in detail.
+The following lists will help you with this task.
+Roll on each or choose the one you prefer.

 * Archetype
     1. The Paragon